jbgutierrez/vim-partial/README.md

 Options: 0 or 1
 Default: 1 (Cursor stays on the same position after replacement)

+### g:partial_use_splits
+Set this to 1 if you want to keep the partial in a new window

+Options: 0 or 1
+Default: 0 (No splits)

 ### g:partial_vertical_split
 Set this to 1 if you to create a vertical split